das-projects/Rhine/README.md

     return apply_fn
 ```

-### Positional Embeddings for Bounding Boxes:
+### Positional Embeddings for Bounding Boxes

-We enhance the positional embeddings to incorporate the spatial information of OCR tokens using techniques inspired by "GRPE: Relative Positional Encoding for Graph Transformer."
-This involves encoding the relative positional relationships between nodes in a graph, specifically tailored for OCR tasks.
-By embedding this spatial information directly into the transformer's self-attention mechanism, the model captures topological and edge-based relationships between textual elements in a document, improving its performance in tasks requiring an understanding of the document's visual and spatial context.
+We enhance the positional embeddings to incorporate the spatial information of OCR tokens using techniques inspired by "Learnable Fourier Features for Multi-Dimensional Spatial Positional Encoding."
+This involves encoding the bounding box coordinates using learnable Fourier features, which capture the spatial relationships between tokens.
+By embedding this spatial information directly into the transformer's self-attention mechanism, the model effectively captures the topological and spatial relationships between textual elements in a document, thereby improving its performance in tasks that require an understanding of the document's visual and spatial context.

 ### Prompt Encoder